 Until 2018 Latham & Watkins proudly held the title of ‘world’s largest law firm’ by total revenue.
-In February it made legal market history by becoming the first law firm in the world to surpass the $3bn revenue mark after growth of nearly 9 per cent in 2017.
+In February of that year it made legal market history by becoming the first law firm in the world to surpass the $3bn revenue mark after growth of nearly 9 per cent in 2017.
 Precisely one month later, the good news stopped.
-The firm with the West Coast heritage and carefully cultivated inclusive culture took one of the biggest body blows in recent memory when in
+The firm with the West Coast heritage and carefully cultivated inclusive culture took one of the biggest body blows in recent

 The firm with the West Coast heritage and carefully cultivated inclusive culture took one of the biggest body blows in recent memory when in March 2018 its global chairman Bill Voge stepped down, citing conduct “not befitting the leader of the firm” after admitting to a series of explicit communications with a woman unconnected to the firm.
 Voge, until then one of the firm’s most respected lawyers, will now be remembered for propelling Latham & Watkins into its first major public scandal.

 The irony is that Voge is also one of the lawyers who has been instrumental in Latham & Watkins’s path to its globally dominant position.
 During his predecessor, Bob Dell’s 20-year tenure, the firm’s turnover rose from $262m in 1995 to $2.2bn in 2014 while its international platform shifted from 11 offices to 31 outposts scattered around the world.

 Voge, an American who has been based in London since 1990, continued with strategy.
 Indeed, his knowledge of both the New York and London legal markets underlined the now well-trodden path to success of having a strong platform in Manhattan combined with another in the City.
 That cross-border clout was unquestioned until 2018.